gfburton/aiabrixen2024/_pages/cfp.md

 Abstracts will be 300 words (not including reference list, if any).

-All deadlines are 11.59 pm <a target="_blank" href="https://www.timeanddate.com/time/zone/timezone/utc-12">UTC -12h</a> ("anywhere on Earth").
-So e.g. in the UK and Ireland the deadline is 11.59am the morning after the stated date.
+Note that the deadlines are 11.59 pm <a target="_blank" href="https://www.timeanddate.com/time/zone/timezone/utc-12">UTC -12h</a> ("anywhere on Earth").
+So e.g. in the UK and Ireland (UTC-0) the deadline is 11.59am the morning after the stated date.

 <style>
 .news-table { font-size: .9em; table-layout: fixed;}